 - Golfer Benefits

-Each Mass Golf Tournament has its own specific tournament eligibility criteria (i.e., maximum handicap index, age requirements, etc.).
+Each Mass Golf Tournament has its own specific tournament eligibility criteria (i.e., maximum Handicap Index® , age requirements, etc.).
 Please reference the specific Tournaments for further details.
-In general, to be eligible for a Mass Golf Championship, all applicants must be an amateur golfer with an active Mass Golf Membership with a Handicap Index at any public, private, semi-private, municipal or non-real estate Mass Golf member course/club.
+In general, to be eligible for a Mass Golf Tournament, all applicants must be an amateur golfer with an active Mass Golf Membership with a Handicap Index at any public, private, semi-private, municipal or non-real estate Mass Golf member course/club.

 (please reference the Conditions & Regulations for further details)

 All players must apply through the Mass Golf Online Entry process at: http://www.massgolf.org.
 Late, incomplete or inaccurate entries will not be accepted.
 Each Mass Golf competition has a designated field limit.
 Entries for Mass Golf Tournaments are accepted on a first come, first served basis until the entry deadline.
 Mass Golf reserves the right to reject an entry at any time.

 Entries and fully paid entry fees must be received through the Mass Golf Online Entry process by 5:00pm EST on the published entry deadline.

 New for 2022, the Mass Golf COVID-19 Participant Certification, Release and Waiver has been added to our Policies and Procedures page and can be viewed here.